Tools, Technology, & Changing Trades

 Construction management software is often used in conjunction with building information modeling software, whose purpose is to give architecture, engineering, and construction professionals the insight and tools they need to manage buildings and infrastructure more efficiently.

 Unmanned Aerial Vehicles

-“When trouble arises, something got covered up, or when conditions change, and we have to look at where something was, picture is worth a thousand words--and a thousand dollars,” said Ryan Moret, who works as the field manager for McCarthy Building Companies and always carries a drone next to his trusty work boots.
+“When trouble arises, something got covered up, or when conditions change and we have to look at where something was, a picture is worth a thousand words--and a thousand dollars,” said Ryan Moret, who works as the field manager for McCarthy Building Companies and always carries a drone next to his trusty work boots.